 This MD&A contains forward-looking information and statements within the meaning of applicable Canadian securities laws that involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of Acadian Timber Corp. and its subsidiaries (collectively, "Acadian"), or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Forward-looking information is included in this MD&A and includes statements made in the sections entitled "Carbon Credit Project", "Outlook" and "Aboriginal Claims" and without limitation other statements regarding management's beliefs, intentions, results, performance, goals, achievements, future events, plans and objectives, business strategy, growth strategy and prospects, access to capital, liquidity and trading volumes, dividends, taxes, capital expenditures, projected costs, market trends and similar statements concerning anticipated future events, results, achievements, circumstances, performance or expectations that are not historical facts.
+Forward-looking information is included in this MD&A and includes statements made in the sections entitled "Carbon Credit Project", "Subsequent Events", "Outlook" and "Aboriginal Claims" and without limitation other statements regarding management's beliefs, intentions, results, performance, goals, achievements, future events, plans and objectives, business strategy, growth strategy and prospects, access to capital, liquidity and trading volumes, dividends, taxes, capital expenditures, projected costs, market trends and similar statements concerning anticipated future events, results, achievements, circumstances, performance or expectations that are not historical facts.
 All forward-looking statements in this MD&A are qualified by these cautionary statements.
 Forward-looking statements involve significant risks and uncertainties, should not be read as guarantees of future performance or results, should not be unduly relied upon, and will not necessarily be accurate indications of whether or not such results will be achieved.
 Actual results may vary.
 These forward-looking statements include, but are not limited to:

 - Expectations regarding the number and timing of carbon credits that will be successfully registered and available for sale.
-Estimates are based on a model which has been subject to third-party verification procedures but is subject to review by the registry. - Expectations regarding product demand and end use markets, including expectations for U.S. housing starts, which may be impacted by changes in interest rates, U.S. population demographics and the inventory of homes for sale.
-Expectations regarding product demand are based on anticipated market conditions, anticipated regional inventory levels of key customers, and the economic situation of key customers.
+Actual credit issuances will be adjusted each reporting period based on actual harvesting, natural disturbances and other factors, as well as periodic updating for inventory and verification activities. - Expectations regarding advancement through the terms of the solar land lease agreement and the resulting potential financial impact to Acadian, which may be impacted by the lessee's ability to obtain the necessary regulatory permits and approvals for the solar project, as well as to obtain third party financing.
+At any time during the inspection term or the development term, the tenant has the right to terminate the agreement which would terminate the lease fees paid to Acadian. - Expectations regarding product demand, pricing and end use markets, including expectations for U.S. housing starts, which may be impacted by changes in interest rates, U.S. population demographics and the inventory of homes for sale.
+Expectations regarding product demand and pricing are based on anticipated market conditions, anticipated regional inventory levels of key customers, and the economic situation of key customers.
 Estimates for U.S. housing starts are based on forecasts published by major financial institutions. - Expectations regarding future contractor availability, which may be impacted by regional supply of trained contractors and changes in the demographics of the available workforce. - Expectations regarding the outcome of ongoing litigation, which may be impacted by negotiations and actions taken by the Province of New Brunswick or the Attorney General of Canada, judicial decisions in this matter or other matters that may create precedent.